 PART 1: Your initial response

 Option 1: Thank you so much for asking.
 It means a lot to me that you think I can do that.
-I’m going to say no and encourage you to ask someone else.
-I wish I could help you but I can’t.
+I need to say no and encourage you to ask someone else.
+I wish I could help you but I can’t this time.

-Option 2: That doesn’t work with my goals right now.
-Thank you for asking, but I have to say no.
+Option 2: Thank you for asking.
+I am over-committed and have to say no.

-Pick an option that feels most comfortable for you, or develop your own phrase and then practice it!
+Pick an option that feels most comfortable for you, or develop your own and then practice it.
+The key here is to plan ahead and be ready.

 Now, what if they are persistent and just won’t take “no” for an answer?